Jasonyou1995/eth-contract/README.md

 ### Installing tools

 * Before you start, please run the `./InstallDependencies.sh` script.
-You might need to run: `chmod a+x ./InstallDependencies.sh` first
+* You might need to run: `chmod a+x ./InstallDependencies.sh` first to make this script executable.

-### Environments
+### Environment and dependencies

 * Golang = go version go1.11.4 darwin/amd64
 * geth (go-ethereum) = 1.8.22-stable